 The word that may describe my situation now is Numbness.
 I feel numb.
 Not horrified anymore.
 My horror is an appalling emotion of a coward.
-I was watching what is taking place mesmerized moving from one window to another often trying to capture a scene with my lousy hand holding a camera.
+I was watching what was taking place mesmerized, moving from one window to another, often trying to capture a scene with my lousy hand holding a camera.
 The phone might not have the best techniques for my case as well.

-Zoe and Brownie (our dogs) are in awe I guess.
-Brownie has spent the last four hours under the couch not making a single move.
+Zoe and Brownie (our dogs) are in awe, I guess.
+Brownie has spent the last four hours under the couch, not making a single move.
 Zoe lost his capability to bark.
-Zoe, the master of crying for any movement that occurs in the street, is in absolute silence.
+Zoe, the master of crying for any movement in the street, is in absolute silence.

-The fact that the kids are not home, in a way makes things less stressful.
-What is happening is more of surreal.
+The fact that the kids are not home, in a way, makes things less stressful.
+What is happening is more surreal.
 Somehow maybe having it all happening under my windows is by itself still unreal to my mind.

 It is quiet now.
-Darkness is the dominant scene that can be seen with helicopters hovering and bullets occasionally fired.
+Darkness is the dominant scene that can be seen with helicopters hovering and bullets occasionally firing.

 I don’t know if I can write what I am feeling .. still numb.

 Something inside me is just praying for something I cannot also define.
-It is safety for these young boys in the streets.
+It is safe for these young boys in the streets.
 We don’t need more blood.

 I am afraid to think of what happened to one of the boys who apparently got shot down the street.
 I don’t want to think about the three that were grabbed by the Israeli forces.
 I don’t want to think of what will happen tomorrow at prayer.
 What will occur at the funeral of the slaughtered boy?
 I am afraid of more blood to be shed.
 I don’t know if it is the right thing to say that these riots should stop.
 I am afraid to think of it and of the losses of lives that it may bring …